fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 30: What is History For?
 - Beverly Southgate, _What is History For?_, 31--58.

-{% include alert.html class='danger' title='Lecture Reflection' text="
+{% include alert.html class='danger' title='Reading Reflection' text="
-- Reminder: these should be committed to [our GitHub Repository](https://github.com/unm-historiography/2021-fall) where you will post work for the course.
+- Reminder:  [Reading reflections](reading-reflections) should be committed to [our GitHub Repository](https://github.com/unm-historiography/2021-fall) (where you will post all work for the course) by 9AM before class.
+- Please note that Beverly is a HE for your responses.
 - What has intrigued you about history?
 Think carefully and avoid the trite 'i dunno i've just always liked it' kind of response.
 - Which \"professed purposes\" resonated most with you?
 And least?
 In both cases, EXPLAIN WHY.
 "%}

+{% include alert.html class='info' title='In class' text="
+- Southgate discussion on uses of history.
+- Introduction to [Atom](https://atom.io/) and an optional, easier way to post your work.
+"%}

-### 1: Myth + Greek and Roman and Medieval Histories
+### 1: Greek and Roman and Medieval Histories
 - Readings TBP